sfieger/shell-scripts/README.md

 - attach-tmux    : checks if tmux is installed, we are in an interactive shell and not in an tmux session and attaches/creates to a "main"-session

 # Installation
-Copy the scripts to wherever you like, make them runnable (if you need to) and have a try.
+Copy the scripts to wherever you like, make them runnable (chmod +x) and have a try.